- 13 minutes to read

 External Software System System_Ext(alias, "Name", "Desc") System C4Type = ExternalSystem Third-party, SaaS, or partner systems

-Relationship / Interaction Rel(from, to, "Label", "Tech") C4DiagramConnectors Label + Protocol columns Arrow with label and technology shown
+Relationship / Interaction Rel(from, to, "Label", "Tech") C4DiagramConnectors Label + Protocol columns Directional arrow with label and technology

-System Boundary Implicit boundary around Internal Systems Defined per-diagram by lane presence Internal systems form the "box"
+System Boundary Implicit boundary around Internal Systems Defined per-diagram by boundary presence Internal systems form the "box"

 C4Type Values at a Glance